-When iA Financial Corporation was created as a holding company, it committed to following the Capital Adequacy Requirements for Life and Health Insurance (CARLI) Guideline issued by the Autorité des marchés financiers (AMF).
-The Company had a solvency ratio[†] of 126% at December 31, 2022, compared to 134% at December 31, 2021.
-This decrease is mainly due to the impact of unfavourable macroeconomic variations, the NCIB share redemption, as well as management actions and portfolio adjustments in view of the transition to the new accounting standards IFRS 9 and 17.
-These factors more than offset the strong contribution of organic capital generation[†] net of digital initiatives, the impacts of a reinsurance agreement signed in 2022 and the net positive impact of the February debenture redemption and issuance.
+The Company's solvency ratio[†] under the Capital Adequacy Requirements for Life and Health Insurance (CARLI) Guideline issued by the Autorité des marchés financiers (AMF) was 118% at December 31, 2022, compared to 127% at December 31, 2021.
+This decrease is mainly due to the impact of unfavourable macroeconomic variations; the redemption of \$250 million of subordinated debentures in February; the redemption of \$250 million of preferred shares in June; dividends paid to iA Financial Corporation, iA Insurance's sole common shareholder; and management actions and portfolio adjustments in view of the transition to the new accounting standards IFRS 9 and 17.
+These factors more than offset the strong contribution of organic capital generation[†] net of digital initiatives and the impacts of a reinsurance agreement signed in the third quarter of 2022.
 Note that most of the negative impacts of the portfolio adjustments in preparation for the transition to the new accounting regime will be reversed under IFRS 9 and 17.
-The Company's solvency ratio remained well above the 110% to 116% target range throughout 2022.
+The Company intends to continue to maintain its solvency ratio within or above its target range.5